Arya Stark: A Game of Thrones

-Arya adopts one of the direwolf cubs that her brothers Robb and Jon discovered in the wild, and names her "Nymeria" after a legendary Rhoynish warrior queen.
+Arya adopts one of the direwolf cubs that her brothers Robb and Jon discover in the wild, naming her "Nymeria" after a legendary Rhoynish warrior queen.
 She travels with her father, Eddard, to King's Landing when he is made Hand of the King.
-Before she leaves, her half-brother Jon Snow has a Braavosi-style smallsword made for her as a parting gift, which she names "Needle" after her least favorite ladylike activity.
+Before she leaves, her half-brother, Jon, has a Braavosi-style smallsword made for her as a parting gift, which she names "Needle" after her least favorite ladylike activity, needlepoint.

-While taking a walk together, Prince Joffrey and her sister Sansa happen upon Arya and her friend, the low-born butchers son Mycah, sparring in the woods with broomsticks.
-Arya defends Mycah from Joffrey's torments and her direwolf Nymeria helps Arya fight off Joffrey, wounding his arm in the process.
-Knowing that Nymeria will likely be killed in retribution, Arya chases her wolf away; but Sansa's direwolf Lady is killed in Nymeria's stead and Mycah is hunted down and killed by Sandor Clegane, Joffrey's bodyguard.
+While taking a walk together, Prince Joffrey Baratheon and her sister, Sansa, happen upon Arya and her friend Mycah, the low-born butcher's son, sparring in the woods with broomsticks.
+Arya defends Mycah from Joffrey's torments, and her direwolf, Nymeria, helps Arya fight off Joffrey, wounding his arm in the process.
+Knowing that Nymeria will likely be killed in retribution, Arya chases her wolf away.
+Sansa's direwolf, Lady, is killed in Nymeria's stead, and Mycah is hunted down and killed by Sandor Clegane ("the Hound"), Joffrey's bodyguard.

-In King's Landing, her father discovers Arya's possession of Needle, but instead of confiscating it he arranges for sword fighting lessons under the Braavosi swordmaster Syrio Forel, who teaches her the style of fighting known as "water dancing".
-After her father's arrest, Syrio is killed protecting her and Arya narrowly escapes capture.
-In her escape, she kills her first person, a stable hand who was going to turn her in to the queen, Cersei Lannister.
-She later witnesses the public execution of her father before falling under the protection of the Night's Watch recruiter Yoren.
+In King's Landing, her father discovers Arya's possession of Needle, but instead of confiscating it, he arranges for sword-fighting lessons under the Braavosi swordmaster Syrio Forel, who teaches her the style of fighting known as "water dancing".
+After her father's arrest, Syrio is killed protecting Arya, and she narrowly escapes capture.
+In her escape, she makes her first kill: a stable hand who was going to turn her in to the queen, Cersei Lannister.
+She later witnesses the public execution of her father before falling under the protection of the Night's Watch recruiter Yoren, albeit with a false identity.